insaaniManav/Teachers-pet-/README.md

 ## License

-This project is licensed under the License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GNU GPL 3.0 - see the [LICENSE.md](https://github.com/manav1234/attendancily/blob/master/LICENSE) file for details